How Large Companies Are Embracing Flexible Working

 Matching flexible working opportunities to local needs

-How office spaces are being transformed to embrace flexible working
+How office are being transformed to embrace flexible working

 - A community culture - Very few people want to come into the office to work at a desk when technology allows them to do that at home.
 Flexible working offices are now being transformed into community hubs that encourage innovation, inclusion, collaboration and socialisation.
 Flexible working teams can book and rearrange spaces to suit collaborative needs.
 Some flexible companies have additionally included quiet areas, childcare options, a wellness centre and a prayer room to accommodate local culture.